Nightnote

 How do I cancel?

 From the manage link at the bottom of any nightnote email.
-Cancelling stops future billing immediately.
-Within 30 days of any payment, you may also request a full refund for that month — no questions, fully self-service.
+Cancelling stops future billing immediately — no future months are charged.

 What data do you collect?